svmx116/BOTW-Trainer/README.md

 ## Features

-- Edit health, stamina, and rupees
+Edit health, stamina, and rupees

-- Modify weapons and inventory
+Modify weapons and inventory

-- Moon Jump, speed
+Moon Jump, speed

-- Infinite resources
+Infinite resources

+**And more!**

 ---